Eagleheardt/EWingIPSPatcher/README.md

 # EWingIPSPatcher
-Graphical utility for Linux tapply IPS patches to ROMs
+Graphical utility for Linux to apply IPS patches to ROMs

 Inspired by original python 2.0 code by Xezlec (2017) as ips.py